pelle112112/PelleSkole/README.md

 # PelleSkole

-This is a github repo for Pelle Vedsmand from CPH Business.
+This is a github repo for Pelle Hald Vedsmand from CPH Business. cph-pv73@cphbusiness.dk